coderefinery/git-intro/content/branches.md

   ```

   - Now switch to `main`.
-  - Add and commit the following `README.md` to `main`:
+  - In a new commit, improve the `README.md` file (we added the word "Guacamole"):

     ```markdown
     # Guacamole recipe

-    Used in teaching Git.
+    This is an exercise repository.
     ```

   Now you should have this situation: